humzalikhan/humzalikhan.github.io/_pages/cv.md

 * **Butte Lab**
   *Undergraduate Researcher*

-  February 2018-Present
+  February 2018-April 2022

   *Common Variable Immunodeficiency*
-  * Utilizing Cytometry by Time of Flight (CyTOF) as a methodology to establish functional cellular differences in patients     with CVID
+  * Utilized Cytometry by Time of Flight (CyTOF) as a methodology to establish functional cellular differences in patients     with CVID
   * Optimized assay to measure phospho-protein levels in immunodeficiency patients
   * Creating a novel 2-component Gaussian Mixture Model methodology to analyze CyTOF signaling data
   * Making machine learning models to correlate signaling, exome data with clinical phenotype in CVID